Geography School Trip To The Bay of Naples

-Geography students will get to study life in the shadow of Vesuvius, view volcanic and coastal features, think about tourism and it’s effect on settlement development.
+Students will get to study life in the shadow of Vesuvius, view volcanic and coastal features, and think about tourism and its effect on settlement development on this packed Geography school trip to the Bay of Naples.

 Walk up the majestic Mount Vesuvius